-Our District has a new message system that can call and text you when there is a major emergency at your child’s school.
+Our District has a new message system that can call and text you when there is a major incident at your child’s school.

-Sometimes emergencies happen at school.
-Most don’t last long, but when there is a major incident—like a fire or evacuation—you need to know.
-Parents have told us they want emergency information quickly and directly, and to be alerted by both voice and text messages.
+Most incidents don’t last long, but when there is a major incident—like a fire or evacuation—you need to know.
+Parents have told us they want accurate information quickly and directly, and to be alerted by both voice and text messages.

 |Frequency||If the incident resolves quickly, you may only receive two messages—one at the beginning of the incident and another when it ends.
 We will update you when we can.|

 |Details||The details we share will vary for each incident, but we’ll try to tell you: